-Questions about the application procedure can be directed to the English Department's Graduate Programs Manager, at firstname.lastname@example.org
+Questions about the application procedure can be directed to the English Department's advising team at firstname.lastname@example.org.

 Once admitted to the ASU MTESOL program, students need to complete a minimum of 30 hours of approved graduate-level course work.
 The program requirements include (with the exception of the capstone and internship, classes can be taken in any order):

-- LIN 584-MTESOL practicum internship* (3) - cannot be taken in the first two semesters of the program and requires specialized course registration with at least three-months processing time (please plan accordingly)
+- LIN 584 MTESOL practicum internship* (3) - cannot be taken in the first two semesters of the program and requires specialized course registration with at least three-months processing time (please plan accordingly)

-- Electives^ (12): 3 credit hours of graduate credit in the English department (LIN or ENG courses); 9 credit hours of graduate credit can consist of other LIN courses, or with prior approval, ENG courses or courses outside the English department (e.g., English, education, international letters and cultures, speech and hearing science).
+- Electives^ (12): 3 credit hours of graduate credit in the English department (LIN courses); 9 credit hours of graduate credit can consist of other LIN courses, or with prior approval, ENG courses or courses outside the English department (e.g., education, school of international letters and cultures, speech and hearing science, psychology).

-- ENG 597-Graduate Capstone Seminar (3) - taken in the final semester of the program in session B
+- LIN 597 MTESOL Capstone (3) - taken in the final semester of the program in session B

 Foreign Language Requirement: Students must demonstrate or provide evidence of competent knowledge of a natural language other than modern English.
 For more information, see the foreign language tab.